chrobaks/kickertunier-ver2/README.md

 two teams and some click-events.

 basicly build with one module:
-- ng-mainApp
+- mainApp

 basicly build with one controller:
-- ng-gameController
+- gameCtrl

-basicly build with one controller-factory:
+basicly build with factorys:
+- userFactory
+- teamFactory
+- gamestorageFactory
-- ng-gameFactory
+- gameFactory

 basicly build with one module-factory:
-- ng-appFactory -> MessageFactory
+- appFactory -> MessageFactory

 basicly build with one gameController-directive:
-- ng-scoreDisplayDirective
+- scoreDisplayDirective